AndrewCarterUK/andrewcarteruk.github.io/_posts/2017-08-24-monitoring-road-traffic-with-python.md

 Today, one of my colleagues located a nearby traffic camera that monitored a particularly busy road near where we work.
 This road can make the journey home a real pain in the ass, and it is much easier to just stay in the office and work later until it calms down a bit.

-By the time I got home, the camera near our office in darkness, so I used [trafficland.com](http://www.trafficland.com/city/LAX) and picked up an alternative in Los Angeles for the purpose of testing (reference: I-105 e/o Hawthorne Blvd).
+By the time I got home, the camera near our office was in darkness.
+Instead, I used [trafficland.com](http://www.trafficland.com/city/LAX) to find an alternative in Los Angeles for the purpose of testing (reference: I-105 e/o Hawthorne Blvd).

 Here is a sample image from the camera: